-Information Annual Report section Annual Report page no(s) Business model and future business developments Strategic Report 18 and 23 Principal risks and uncertainties Strategic Report 56 to 61 Fostering relationships with suppliers, customers and others 1 Strategic' Report 66 and 67 Corporate Governance Report 109 to 110, 113 and 117 Engagement with and other matters relating to employees 2 Strategic' Report 77 to 79 Corporate Governance Report 114 to 116 Financial instruments Consolidated 244 to 249 Financial Statements Governance matters, including Corporate Governance Statement 3 Corporate Governance Report 95 to 164 and a description of the composition and operation of the company's administrative, management and supervisory bodies and their committees Description of diversity policies, objectives, implementation, and Nominations Committee Report 120 to 122 results Internal control and risk management arrangements for financial Audit Committee Report 128 to 135 reporting Streamlined Energy and Carbon Reporting (SECR) 4 Additional Information 288 The Company is not obliged to provide this information in accordance with paragra (Accounts and Reports) Regulations 2008 (as amended by the Companies (Miscell it is exempted in accordance with paragraph 11C of Part 4 of the Regulations as the company, does not have a turnover nor does it have more than 250 employees.
-He aneous Reporting) Regulations 2018) (the 'Regula ne qualifying conditions are met because the Com owever, the Company has voluntarily provided this ations').
-This is because ipany, as a holding s information
+Information Annual Report section Annual Report page no(s) Business model and future business developments Strategic Report 18 and 23 Principal risks and uncertainties Strategic Report 56 to 61 Fostering relationships with suppliers, customers and others 1 Strategic' Report 66 and 67 Corporate Governance Report 109 to 110, 113 and 117 Engagement with and other matters relating to employees 2 Strategic' Report 77 to 79 Corporate Governance Report 114 to 116 Financial instruments Consolidated 244 to 249 Financial Statements Governance matters, including Corporate Governance Statement 3 Corporate Governance Report 95 to 164 and a description of the composition and operation of the company's administrative, management and supervisory bodies and their committees Description of diversity policies, objectives, implementation, and Nominations Committee Report 120 to 122 results Internal control and risk management arrangements for financial Audit Committee Report 128 to 135 reporting Streamlined Energy and Carbon Reporting (SECR) 4 Additional Information 288

-2 The Company is obliged to provide certain of this information in accordance with paragraph 11 of Part 4 of the Regulations as the Company is the parent company of the Group and the average number of persons employed by the Group within the United Kingdom during the year ended 31 December 2022 was more than 250.
-It is not however obliged to provide the information in accordance with paragraph 10 of Part 4 of the Regulations as the average number of persons employed by the Company has therefore voluntarily provided this information

-3 The Company is obliged to make a Corporate Governance Statement pursuant to DTR 7.2.
-The Company is therefore exempted from the requirements of Part 8 of the Regulations in accordance with paragraph 22(a) of the Regulations

-4 The Company is obliged to provide this information in accordance with Part 7 of Schedule 7 of the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (as amended by the Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018)
+- The Company is not obliged to provide this information in accordance with paragraph 11B of Part 4 of the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (as amended by the Companies (Miscellaneous Reporting) Regulations 2018) (the 'Regulations').
+This is because it is exempted in accordance with paragraph 11C of Part 4 of the Regulations as the qualifying conditions are met because the Company, as a holding company, does not have a turnover nor does it have more than 250 employees.
+However, the Company has voluntarily provided this information - The Company is obliged to provide certain of this information in accordance with paragraph 11 of Part 4 of the Regulations as the Company is the parent company of the Group and the average number of persons employed by the Group within the United Kingdom during the year ended 31 December 2022 was more than 250.
+It is not however obliged to provide the information in accordance with paragraph 10 of Part 4 of the Regulations as the average number of persons employed by the Company itself does not exceed 250.
+The Company has therefore voluntarily provided this information - 3 The Company is obliged to make a Corporate Governance Statement pursuant to DTR 7.2.
+The Company is therefore exempted from the requirements of Part 8 of the Regulations in accordance with paragraph 22(a) of the Regulations - 4 The Company is obliged to provide this information in accordance with Part 7 of Schedule 7 of the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (as amended by the Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018)